← Back to AI Guardrails & Risk

 Executives typically view AI as a "Low-Cost Replacement" for human judgment.
 The belief is that by plugging an LLM into their CRM, the following outcomes are guaranteed:

 This is the "AI Magic" Fallacy.
 It ignores the fact that Context is Expensive.
-A model that is "unconstrained" will prioritize being helpful over being accurate, leading to the most dangerous type of failure: the Confident Hallucination.
+An unconstrained model will prioritize being helpful over being accurate, leading to the most dangerous failure mode: the Confident Hallucination.

-In our diagnostic audits, we find that AI communication systems fail through Structural Unpredictability.
-Here are the three primary failure modes:
+In diagnostic audits, we find that AI communication systems fail through Structural Unpredictability.
+The lack of a deterministic perimeter leads to three primary breaks:

 Why This Failure Is Expensive

-The cost of AI failure is measured in Reputational Erosion and Legal Liability.
+The cost of unconstrained AI communication is measured in Reputational Erosion and Legal Liability.

-• Trust Annihilation: A prospect who realizes they've been arguing with a hallucinating bot for twenty minutes will rarely buy.
-Trust takes months to build and seconds to automate away.
+• Trust Annihilation: A prospect who discovers they are interacting with a hallucinating agent will rarely convert.
+Trust is harder to automate than text.

-• Compliance Risk: In regulated industries (finance, health, legal), an "unconstrained" AI response can trigger massive regulatory fines for providing unauthorized advice or leaking PII.
+• Compliance Risk: In regulated industries, an unconstrained response can trigger regulatory fines for Providing unauthorized advice or leaking PII.

 System Design Principles: Constrained Intelligence